NnamdiJr/nnamdijr.github.io/_posts/2017-01-08-Galvanize-Data-Science.md

 My approach for each week's post then, has been to just write some thoughts and general takeaways filtered through my very muddled world lens.

 So to you _Mr/Ms. elite-data-scientist-or-future-employer-or-galvanize-student-or-random-ass-why-the-heck-are-you-reading-my-blog-person_, although I don't talk very deeply about it, I hope you'll be kind enough to give me the benefit of the doubt, since I have enough interest to write these posts every darn week, that maybe... just maybe..
-I actually do know <sub>a teeny little bit</sub> about those topics in the first sentence.
+I actually do know a _teeny little bit_ about those topics in the first sentence.

-That said, huge revelation this week was how PCA/SVD (Principal Component Analysis / Singular Value Decomposition), NMF (Non-negative Matrix Factorization), and LDA (Latent Dirichlect Allocation) are all related.
+That said, huge revelation this week.

+PCA/SVD (Principal Component Analysis / Singular Value Decomposition), NMF (Non-negative Matrix Factorization), and LDA (Latent Dirichlect Allocation) are all related! (_[dun dun duuuuun](https://www.youtube.com/watch?v=cphNpqKpKc4)_)

-Before this week's classes I honestly thought that all of these were completely different techniques and used for very different reasons (_is my naivete showing yet?_), turns out you can tie them together simply with an adjustment of the underlying assumptions that are made and the cost function that's used.
+Before this week's classes I honestly thought that all of these were completely different techniques and used for very different reasons (_is my naivete showing yet?_), turns out you can tie them together simply with a slight adjustment of the underlying assumptions and the cost function that's used.

 Mind blown.